CPA Ethics Exam: Complete Guide [2025]

 2. Study the materials

-You don’t need to spend the full 10+ hours on the course (what torture), as long as you don’t skip around and don’t miss some important points.
+You don’t need to spend the full 10+ hours on the course (what torture), as long as you don’t skip around and pay attention to the important points.
 You should study the broad ethical principles that the course discusses.
 Finally, review the case studies – they will really help you understand the concepts and apply them in the real world.

 Here are some additional tips: